bmaunde/guidelines/connector-integration-guide.md

 It is expected that the endpoint be accepted over an SSL protected connection

 #### Request Body
+The content type for the request to target systems is currently **application/json**.

-The request body is in the same format as given in the API reference section containing the 2 nodes - metadata and data.
+The request body  is a str2 nodes - metadata and data.
 The receiving API should be able to read the metadata to find out the object type, the action to be performed and the source system for the data payload.

 #### Response
 Once the data has been processed as expected, a response should be returned.
 The response has 2 parts: